Employer of Record

 To onboard employees in Spain, companies must meet the following requirements:

-• Personal Documents: Both employer and employee must have Tax Identification Numbers (NIF) in Spain.
-Foreign employees will also require a Foreigner Identification Number (NIE).
-Employers must obtain a copy of the employee’s identification document (National Identity Card or NIE) and their bank account details for salary payments.
+• Personal Documents: Both employer and employee must have Tax Identification Numbers in Spain.
+Foreign employees will also require a Foreigner Identification Number (NIE) where applicable.
+Employers must obtain a copy of the employee’s identification document and their bank account details for salary payments.

 • Social Security Registration: Employees need a Social Security number for interactions with the Spanish Social Security system.
-If an employee does not have one, the employer must apply for it through the RED system.
-Employees can also apply themselves via the General Social Security portal.
-Employers must complete the registration online through Sistema RED within six calendar days of the employee’s start date.
+If an employee does not have one, the employer must apply for it.
+The employer must register the employee with Social Security before the start of employment, and registration can be completed up to 60 calendar days in advance through the RED system.

 • Work Permit: For foreign nationals, ensure that all necessary work permits or residence authorizations are obtained to legally work in Spain.